johnwcowan/r7rs-work/BottomScheme.md

 6.13 Input and output

 Only `read-char` (no arguments), `eof-object`, `eof-object?`, `write-char` (one argument), `display` (mostly for debugging).

 ## Implementation

 These notes assume a 64-bit system.

 With the basic object 64 bits in size, NaN-boxing is a plausible technique.
-In this scheme, IEEE doubles are represented as immediates, and all other objects are stuffed into the signaling NaN space (high-order bit is 0, next 11 bits are 1, next bit is 1).
+In this scheme, IEEE doubles are represented as immediates, and all other objects are stuffed into the NaN space by setting the top 12 bits to 1.
 This limits them to 52 bits in size, which is enough to hold 64-bit pointers in current architectures, since they are only 47 bits in size (excluding the kernel area).
 Because a pointer to a 64-bit value always has the low-order three bits zero, they can be used for the following tagging scheme:

 * 000 - 48-bit fixnum
 * 001 - pointer to compnum